 The warrants are granted to the Warrant Holder at the signing of the issued subscription agreement.
 The warrants are to be vested until May 2020 and exercised until February 2028.

 The authorisation was exercised in full in connection with the public listing in June 2021.

 3. 28 February 2020 to issue warrants to all employees in the company.
 The warrant terms entitle the Warrant Holders to subscribe for up to a total of 5,732 shares of nominal DKK 0.01 each.

 The warrants are granted to the Warrant Holder at the signing of the issued subscription agreement.
-The warrants are to be vested linearly from 24 to 36 months after the grant date.

 The authorisation was exercised in full in connection with the public listing in June 2021.